mattskl-openai/spr-multicommit/README.md

 Lists PRs in the current stack (bottom → top) for the configured prefix.

+### spr list commit (alias: c)

+Lists commits in the current stack (bottom → top), grouped by local PR.
+Each group header shows the local PR number and branch (and remote PR number when available).
+Within each group, each line shows the bottom-up commit index (1-based) and the short SHA.

 ### spr land

 Land PRs using either flatten or per-pr strategy.